 What is Test-Driven Development (TDD)?

-Test-driven development (TDD) approaches development by converting the software requirements into unit test cases before the software is developed.
-A unit test case is a set of actions that verify a specific feature or functionality.
-Since TDD pre-defines the test cases before development begins, it is often referred to as test-driven design.
+Test-driven development (TDD) is a software development approach that uses the test-first development methodology.
+In this approach, we first convert software requirements into unit test cases (a set of actions that verify a specific feature or functionality) before developing the software.
+Since TDD pre-defines the test cases before development begins, it is often called test-driven design.

-Unlike traditional software development, where code is written and subsequent test cases are created and tested, TDD develops test cases before any code is written, continually testing code against the test cases throughout the iterative development process through the “red green refactor loop” until you have a complete unit.
+Test driven development works in contrast to traditional software development, where we first write the code and then create and test subsequent test cases.
+In TDD, we develop test cases before writing the code and continually testing code against the test cases throughout the iterative software development process.
+The code passes through the “red-green refactor loop” until you have a complete unit.

-TDD developers create test cases of the smallest possible unit of functionality, allowing for each unit to be tested and to pass before other units are added into the design.
+TDD developers create test cases of the smallest possible unit of functionality, allowing each unit to be tested and passed before other units are added to the design.
 As a result, TDD often encourages very short development cycles.

-In TDD, there are three rules or “laws,” as developed by Robert C Martin (“Uncle Bob”), a well-known software developer of the Clean Code book and one of the original authors of the Agile development manifesto.
-These laws are:
+In test-driven development (TDD), there are three rules or “laws,” as developed by Robert C Martin (“Uncle Bob”), a well-known software developer of the Clean Code book and one of the original authors of the Agile development manifesto.
+These principles are:

 This law dictates that you write the test before coding, dictating how the code is expected to work.